 Paul Gjenvick, GG Archives Archivist, Scanning Documents in 2013.
 GGA Image ID # 1df7bbabaf

-The GG Archives is the work and passion of one person, Paul K. Gjenvick, a professional archivist.
+The GG Archives is the work and passion of two people, Paul K. Gjenvick, a professional archivist and Evelyne B. Gjenvick.
 Paul earned a Bachelor of Science in Accounting from Minnesota State University and a Masters of Archival Studies from Clayton State University in Georgia where he studied under renowned archivist Richard Pearce-Moses.
 The Gjenvick-Gjønvik Family has traced their ancestry back to the early 1500s.

 Paul's wife, Evelyne, is the newest staff member, joining the GG Archives in 2018 as the director of operations and content researcher/editor.

 Top: Paul Gjenvick Graduates with honors from Minnesota State University with a Bachelor of Science degree.
 Bottom: Gjenvick graduates from Clayton State University with a Masters of Archival Studies.
 GGA Image ID # 1df8abccdd